lizzzshan/Image-classification-flowers/README.md

-# Image-classification-flowers
+# Image-classification-springrolls-or-sashimi
-Train a model to recognize flowers
+Train a model to identify if the given image is a spring roll or sashimi